wednesday-solutions/negt-cli/README.md

         negt gqlgen model

-You will get some questions, please provide the details for the questions.<br>
+You will get some questions, please answer to the the questions.<br>
 If you are using Node-Express-GraphQL-Template, then select `server/gql/models` otherwise `gql/models`.<br>
 It will create GraphQL Model files in `gql/models/<modelName>`.<br>
 Or if you want to make in different directory, select `Others`.

+# Generating files

     Files :-
         1. index.js                 - It contains all relations of the gql model.